beanass/beanass/README.md

 ### Hi there 👋
+Welcome to my portfolio!
+I am Anass, a Computer Science graduate student with a passion for software development and data analysis.
 <!--
 **beanass/beanass** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.